egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value.md

 It somehow seems obvious and not-so-obvious at the same time to start with the most valuable thing we can complete right now.

 For an issue tracker, the most valuable thing we can quickly complete is the Issue.
 We can detect the importance already from our conversation about the product.
 To do anything in the system, we need to be able to manage Issues.
 The rest of the system has no significant value without it.

+After implementing the Issue as the first thing, we can already start using it in code and people can may start getting value from it.

 The benefit we gain from this is that when we implement “Issue” as the first thing the thing support, we can already start using it in code and people may get a little value from it.